-Attending college is very rewarding, but can be very expensive.
-The Department of Education has given all of us a chance to ease the burden of paying for college through Financial Aid, by filling out the FAFSA (Free Application for Federal Student Aid).
-The Department has decided that the costs of attending a higher education institution must be shared by students, parents, the government aid programs, and sources of private aid funds.
+The Department of Education eases the burden of paying for college through Financial Aid, by filling out the FAFSA (Free Application for Federal Student Aid).
 FAFSA funds are awarded on a first come – first serve basis, so it is important to apply early.
 If you are a California resident, be sure to apply to Cal-Grant, California’s own education grant program.
-However, Cal-Grant money is only useable at in-state institutions.
+However, Cal-Grant money is only usable at in-state institutions.

 Remember, if you are considered a dependent by the Department of Education, your parent’s income information will be required unless there are extenuating circumstances.
 Please contact us or your school’s financial aid office for more information.

-The following is a description of the type of financial aid available, who qualifies for it, and how to apply.
-If you would like personal help with this process, please contact the CEF Mentor at your church.
+The following information below explains the type of financial aid available, who qualifies for it, and how to apply.

 Meeting the Need:

-Federal financial aid is based on financial need, which is calculated using information from the school and FAFSA.
 The college’s total Cost of Attendance (COA) is determined based on the school you are planning to attend.
 An important calculation to remember is Cost of Attendance (COA) minus Expected Family Contribution (EFC) = Need.
-Need determines if the loans you receive will or will not have interest accruing while you’re in school, or if it will be a combination of both.
+Need determine if the loans you receive will or will not have interest accruing while you’re in school, or if it will be a combination of both.
 Need will vary from college to college.

 Even though your family may be eligible for full Financial Aid, there may be a “gap” (difference between institutional charges and financial aid received).
 The gap can be covered through various means like scholarships, grants, private education loans, or for dependent students, the parents may be eligible to borrow from the Federal PLUS loan program.